 Breast cancer screening can be a lifesaving tool to catch the disease at an early stage.

 Women at high risk for breast cancer – because of their family history, a genetic mutation, or other factors – should be screened with guidance from a provider.

 - Mammograms — A mammogram is an x-ray of breast tissue that can help doctors find cancer.
 For most women, it is the most common and effective way to search for breast cancer.
 UPMC provides screening tomosynthesis-based mammography.

 - Magnetic resonance imaging — An MRI takes photos of breast tissue.
 Doctors may order this test along with a mammogram to detect cancer in women who are at a higher risk or have dense breasts.
 Abbreviated MRI scans — shortened versions of a breast MRI — also are available.

 - Clinical and self-exams — You or your medical provider can conduct a physical exam of your breasts by using touch to feel for lumps or other possible signs of cancer.
+Doctors advise that general breast awareness is more effective than regular self-exams.
 If you notice any changes in your breasts, you should notify your doctor immediately.

 Read more about screening guidelines for LGBTQIA+ persons here.